gsdriver/roulette/README.md

 # Roulette Wheel
-Alexa skill that allows you to play a game of roulette This game allows you to play a game of Roulette using several different types of bets and with either an American (double zero) or European (single zero) wheel.
+Alexa skill that allows you to play a game of roulette.
+This game allows you to play a game of Roulette using several different types of bets and with either an American (double zero) or European (single zero) wheel.
 You can place bets via the following voice commands: